Incheon SSG Landers Field

-The Stadium was serving as the filming location of SBS TV successful television series Hot Stove League that starred Namkoong Min.
-The stadium was used as the homebase of the central team of the series "Dreams" that has been hitting rock-bottom in the league until Namkoong came to help them.

 SSG affiliate brands at Landers Field

 Starbucks

 The Starbucks at SSG Landers Field is the first Starbucks ever to open inside a sports stadium.
 On April 3, 2021, Starbucks Korea released red reusable Starbucks cups that can only be purchased at the SSG Landers Field Starbucks.
 Starbucks Korea announced that they are planning to release more limited edition merchandise and develop special beverages and menus that are only available at SSG Landers Field.

 No Brand Burger

 Shinsegae announced the opening of the 100th No Brand Burger branch in SSG Landers Field on May 7, 2021.
 It is located on the first floor, next to the first base side ticket booth.
 No Brand Burger in SSG Landers Field launched new special menus that are only available at the baseball stadium.
 They released the Landers Pack and Randy Pack which are respectively named after the team and team's mascot.